 TranStar Auto Body Shop of Oakland was established in 2010.
 TranStar Auto Body Shop of Oakland continues to maintain the highest standards in quality workmanship.
 Excellence is of prime importance to their staff.
-The management...
+The management team...
 Read More

 Many car aficionados aren’t familiar with the accomplishments of Ransom Eli Olds.
 A gifted inventor and one of the pioneers of the American Automobile industry, Olds is credited with having the first mass–produced vehicle on a U.S. assembly line—the curved-dash Oldsmobile.
 Here are some fascinating factoids about Olds, brought to you by all of us at TranStar Auto Body Shop, a shop that respects the past and illustrious history of this amazing man and his inventions.
 We often see Oldsmobiles here in Oakland, CA and have worked on a few over the years, so sharing this information on our blog is a treat.